 Can yoga actually build muscle like traditional strength training?

-- Isometric holds – Poses like plank, Warrior III, and arm balances create sustained muscle contractions that stimulate growth through time under tension
+- Isometric holds – Poses like Plank, Warrior III, and arm balances create sustained muscle contractions that stimulate growth through time under tension

 - Bodyweight resistance – Your muscles work against gravity and your own body weight, providing natural resistance that builds strength progressively